California Lawyers' Assistance Program-Prevention, Detection & Treatment of Substance Abuse MCLE Quiz

 INSTRUCTIONS: Read the California State Bar's web page outlining its Lawyers Personal Assistance Program and the Business & Professions Code Sections that established the program as noted below.
-Then read and answer the following questions for 1 hour of participatory MCLE Substance Abuse credit.
-Answers to all questions can be found in either the State Bar's web page or the Code Sections noted below.
+Then read and answer the following questions for 1 hour of self-study MCLE Substance Abuse credit.
+The answers to some of these questions can be found by viewing the introductory video by Chief Justice George and reading the description of the Lawyer's Assistance Program Linked to from the California State Bar's web page outlining the services available from the LAP.
+Some can be found in Business & Professions Code Sections 6140.9 and 6230 - 6238.

 In 2001, California Senate Bill 479 established the State Bar's Lawyer's Assistance Program to help attorneys with substance abuse or mental health problems.